cbCielblanc/deckbuilding/scripts/README.md

 Example: when a player uses a card, `GameManager.play_card` updates the board then `NetworkManager` forwards the RPC so peers stay in sync.
 Market auctions rely on `MarketManager` which opens, bids and closes each round.
+`_on_season_start` instantiates `BiomeShopDialog` with the new shop, then closes it once a card is purchased and refills the stock.